umzi2/wtp_dataset_destroyer/instructions/halo.md

       "threshold": [0,20]
 }
 ```
+`*` = optional parameters

-- type_halo - halo overlay algorithm list
+- `type_halo` - The list of halo algorithms to use
-- kernel - applies median blur with a random kernel `list[float|int]` necessary to reduce artifacts
+- `kernel` - This applies median blur with a random kernel `list[float|int]` (necessary to reduce artifacts)
-- laplacian:
+  - `laplacian`:
-  - sharpening_factor - sharpness from which we get halo
+    - `sharpening_factor` - Controls the sharpening strength which generates the halo
-  - laplacian - sheet from which the random kernel size for the Laplace filter is taken
+    - `laplacian` - The range from which the random kernel size for the Laplace filter is taken
-- unsharp_mask:
+  - `unsharp_mask`:
-  - amount - halo force
+    - `amount` - Strength of the halo
-  - threshold - halo effect threshold
+    - `threshold` - Controls the halo threshold
-- probability* - chance of triggering
+- `probability`* - The chance of applying (e.g. 0.5 = 50% chance of being applied)

-ps This piece from the image to which sharpening was applied takes only the white halo and it comes out at 1 bit, so it’s better to use it before blurring
+Note: It's better to apply this before blurring.
+It takes only the white halo and it comes out at 1 bit